SEI-R-4-26/Installfest_Mac/README.md

 ```
 ### Node.js

 Finally, we will set up a runtime for using javascript from the terminal.
-For wdi, we will use nvm, a version manager for the Node runtime.
+For SEI, we will use nvm, a version manager for the Node runtime.

 You can install nvm with the following terminal command:
 Copying + pasting this is strongly recommended.